 In the absence of a contractual relationship, a third party's ability to enforce the warranty rights under the shipbuilding contract is severely restricted.
 A third party may be entitled to enforce its terms, including the warranty clause, pursuant to the Contract (Rights of Third Parties) Act 1999 (the 1999 Act), although contracts usually contain provisions expressly excluding its application.
-For further details of the 1999 Act, see question 35.
-Taking an assignment of the buyer's rights under the shipbuilding contract could be an alternative contractual route that third-party claimants may wish to explore, but this may in fact be impracticable as the shipbuilding contract, as is often the case, may prohibit any assignment or subject the same to the shipbuilder's consent (see question 44).
+Taking an assignment of the buyer's rights under the shipbuilding contract could be an alternative contractual route that third-party claimants may wish to explore, but this may in fact be impracticable as the shipbuilding contract, as is often the case, may prohibit any assignment or subject the same to the shipbuilder's consent.

-Other than any contractual remedy, it may be open to a third party to establish the shipbuilder's liability in tort, but this is not without its difficulties.
+It may be open to a third party to establish the shipbuilder's liability in tort, but this is not without its difficulties.
 First, unless there is no foreign element involved in the case, a claimant has to address the preliminary questions of jurisdiction and proper law (ie, respectively whether English courts have jurisdiction to hear the claim and which system of law should apply to determine the builder's liability).
 Leaving aside the question of jurisdiction (which, depending on the circumstances, may be governed by the relevant European regulation, the applicable English statutory provisions or by common law), the applicable law for determining whether an actionable tort has been committed will generally be governed by either the Private International Law (Miscellaneous Provisions) Act 1995 (the 1995 Act), or by Regulation (EC) No. 864/2007 on the law applicable to non-contractual obligations (Rome II) where the damage occurred after 11 January 2009.
-Following Brexit, the UK government's current intention is to incorporate Rome II, as well as Rome I, into UK domestic law and if that occurs the UK will continue to apply the same rules when determining the law that governs the non-contractual obligations between the shipbuilder and the third party.
+While the UK has left the EU, during the transition period (which ends on 31 December 2020), Rome I and Rome II, will continue to apply.
+Thereafter, the Law Applicable to Contractual Obligations and Non-Obligations (Amendment etc) (EU Exit) Regulations 2019 will incorporate Rome I and Rome II into English law from 1 January 2021, so the same rules will determine the law that governs the non-contractual obligations between the shipbuilder and the third party.

 To the extent that English law becomes relevant and the claimants wish to sue the shipbuilder under the tort of negligence, a host of difficult issues will arise as to the nature of the relationship between the claimants and the builder, as well as the nature of the loss suffered.
 Essentially, any claimant must demonstrate that its relationship with the shipbuilder attracted a legal duty of care and that the shipbuilder's conduct breached that duty, and also that such conduct caused the claimant's loss and the type of loss suffered was foreseeable as a result of the shipbuilder's conduct.
-Recently, in Howmet Ltd v Economy Devices Ltd (2016), it was held that where a third party becomes aware of the defect before the damage occurs but continues to use the product, the shipbuilder would be able to escape liability.
+In Howmet Ltd v Economy Devices Ltd (2016), it was held that where a third party becomes aware of the defect before the damage occurs but continues to use the product, the defendant would be able to escape liability.